Example Program 1: MM_S1_Vis_Basic

 CALL: MM_Pose[1], MM_Label[1], MM_Tool[1] := MM_Get_Pose(1);

-• 1: Store the first vision point.
+• 1: The first vision point is stored.

-Move to the pick approach point
+Move to the approach waypoint of picking

 MM_Pre := MM_Pose[1];